Matt8white/hmproj_bianchi_cesaro_ciceri/README.md

 We slightly adjusted our site in relation to our old mockups.
-First of all, we removed the search functionality to simplify the site, since we were already implementing multilanguage.
-We also relinked our promotions page to filtered category pages, instead of creating separate "new" pages for that purpose.
+First of all, we removed the search functionality from the mockups according to the correction given in the design evaluation in order to maintain coherency with IDM documents.
+We also relinked our promotions page to filtered category pages, instead of creating separate "new" pages for that purpose (as before, to manain coherency with IDMs).
 Also, the "home" link was removed from every breadcrumb since it wasn't necessary but rather redundant.
 Updated diagrams and mockups that reflect these changes are available within this repository as well in the Design folder.